waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Phone Calls: Incoming calls interrupt button sequences.
 Tools must start with B-presses to clear dialogue.

 ## Training Plan: XENON (How)
-- Start Turn: 14146
-- Method: Grind on Route 32 grass using Sweet Scent.
+- Method: Use Sweet Scent at (18, 15) grass patch.
-- Strategy: Flee from Normal-types (Rattata, Hoothoot, Pidgey) to conserve Lick PP.
+- Strategy: Use Lick against Gastly and Bellsprout.
+RUN from Normal-types (Rattata, Hoothoot, Pidgey) and low-EXP targets (Zubat) to conserve PP and health.
-- Maintenance: Use Fresh Water/Lemonade from pack to heal when HP < 10.
+- Maintenance: Heal with Fresh Water/Lemonade when HP < 10.
-- Strategy: Use Lick against Gastly/Bellsprout.
-Run from others.

 ## Tile Mechanics (Route 32)
 - FLOOR: Standard traversable ground.
 Verified.